drobie22/RSS-Reborn-Installer/README.md

 - Support for Scaled models.
 - Support for downloading MTE.
 - Installer can automatically back up your GameData folder and compress it in case of failure.
+- Increased checks and validations after download and install.

 ## Credits